MathieuBuisson/MathieuBuisson.github.io/_pages/about.md

 I have always been a writer (in a previous life, I was a gem picker in semantic fields, etymology fabulizer and puns coiner).
 Nowadays though, what I write is mostly code.

-I’m a Senior DevOps Engineer at [Oneview Healthcare](http://www.oneviewhealthcare.com/), automating our way through the bumpy road towards *Continuous Delivery*.
+I’m a Senior DevOps Engineer at [Oneview Healthcare](http://www.oneviewhealthcare.com/), automating our way towards *Continuous Delivery*.
+I work primarily on deployment, release engineering and configuration management.

 ### What drives me :
   - Learning, growing, more, always